 1. Discovery & Planning

-All ERP projects start with a discovery and planning phase, which includes researching and selecting a system, setting up a project team and defining detailed system requirements.
+What is the first phase of ERP implementation?
+This includes researching and selecting a system, setting up a project team and defining detailed system requirements.

 The project team will handle a broad range of roles related to the implementation, including laying out the project plan and target dates, ensuring adequate resources are allocated, making product and design decisions, and day-to-day project management.